 Outokumpu's ultimate target is zero-waste stainless steel production.
 This means that all material streams from production are studied in order to find means of fully recycling, reusing or selling them as by-products on the market.
 Generally, all processes are developed in a way that allows valuable metals - like iron, nickel, chromium and molybdenum - to be recovered and retrieved from material streams.

 Slag and dust are the main by-products of the steelmaking process.
 Minerals are formed as slag and hot liquid steelmaking process.
 Slag prevents the loss of crucial alloying elements during melting and aids in the refining stages.
 It is also essential in protecting the molten metal against oxidisation and heat loss.
-Slag is by far the biggest material side stream, and in 2016 Outokumpu produced 1.1 million tonnes of stainless and ferrochrome slag.
-Outokumpu has invested considerable research and development in methods of retrieving valuable metals from slag and dust, to reuse the metals as raw materials in the Group's melt shops.
+Slag is by far the biggest material side stream, and Outokumpu has invested considerable research and development in methods of retrieving valuable metals from slag and dust, to reuse the metals as raw materials in the Group's melt shops.
 For example our melt shop in Tornio is able to commercialize a full 100% of its slag sidestreams, selling slag products to private companies and households or reutilizing it in our own processes or construction projects.
-In 2016, the overall use rate (reuse, recycling and recovery) of slag was 90%.
+In 2017, the overall use rate (reuse, recycling and recovery) of slag was 91.1%.

 Outokumpu has also developed slag-based by products for example for construction, neutralization purposes in industrial applications and agriculture.
 For example in road construction slag products replace virgin materials such as crushed stone aggregate and where its performance is actually better than that of its alternatives.

 By paying attention to waste management and segragation techniques, we have managed to maintain about 65% of waste and by-material in the circular economy.
-In 2016 Outokumpu continued to increase the percentage of recycled and recovered waste.
-In 2016, the landfill waste increased by 7% compared to the previous year mainly caused by higher production and by less amount of used slags.
+In 2017, Outokumpu was able to reduce landfill waste by more than 8% even if the production increased by 3%.
 Waste from our production units is sent to appropriate treatment facilities or landfill sites that are licensed to accept such materials.

 Click on the image above to see a larger version of it.